aleaicr/PSAPB/README.md

 * Step size of the pedestrian quantity (np_step) (stripes are 1 by 1, 10 by 10, ...) (stripes: 10 20 30 40 ... until stripe 200 pedestrians instead of 1by1)

 ### Excecute simulation
 After defining all the inputs in main.m, run the script to perform the n_sim simulations for every stripe.

-The results will be saved on the folder defined in inputs, the predetermined names are yN.txt for maximum bridge displacement in function of time, ypN.txt for maximum bridge velocity in function of time and yppN.txt for maximum bridge acceleration in function of time.
+The results will be saved on the folder defined in inputs, the predetermined names are yN.txt, ypN.txt and yppN.txt for maximum bridge displacement, maximum bridge velocity and maximum bridge acceleration for all time steps.

 ### Probabilistic analysis
 Once n_sim simulations were performed, probAnalysis.m file must be used to generate the desired fragility curves and fragility surfaces.

 ### Licence
-This is only an academic tool.
+This is an academic tool only.